alexminza/wc-victoriabank/readme.txt

 == Installation ==

+Before installation you need to sign up with **Victoriabank** to receive the merchant data and connection settings.

+See [https://www.victoriabank.md/en/carduri-pj/e-commerce](https://www.victoriabank.md/en/carduri-pj/e-commerce) and contact [Card.Acceptare@vb.md](mailto:Card.Acceptare@vb.md) for details.

 1. Generate the public / private key pair according to the instructions from *Appendix A*, section *"2.
 Key Generation and transmission"* of the *"e-Commerce Gateway merchant interface (CGI/WWW forms version)"* document received from the bank
 2. Configure the plugin Connection Settings by performing one of the following steps:
     * **BASIC**: Upload the generated PEM key files and the bank public key